Dorinne Kondo

 Dorinne K. Kondo is a professor of American studies and Ethnicity and Anthropology at the University of Southern California.
 She is a scholar, playwright, and has over 20 years of work experience in dramaturge; her work shows the structural inequality of race and ethnicities in the world of contemporary theatre.
-Her creative performances are shedding light on racism and power in the theatre industry but her work mostly focuses on discrimination and racism towards Asians, which makes a link to art and politics.
-Kondo's writings discuss issues on power, gender inequality, the discourses in a Japanese workplace, and racism in the fashion industry.
-She is an activist against racism in America as she has openly discussed and teaches about racism and inequality of the sexes as she thinks that there is a chance for social transformation.
+Her writings discuss issues on power, gender inequality, the discourses in a Japanese workplace, and racism in the fashion industry.

-Kondo has suffered a health incident where she had a cardiac problem when one of her valves were leaking therefore her book launch for Worldmaking: Race, Performance and the Work of Creativity, was postponed three years due to her open-heart surgery.
+Kondo suffered a cardiac incident in which one of her valves was leaking.
+Her book launch for Worldmaking: Race, Performance and the Work of Creativity, was postponed three years due to her open-heart surgery.

 Education

-Dorinne Kondo's education was fully focalized on Anthropology.
-As Kondo has received her Bachelor of Anthropology from Stanford University in 1975.
-Then she continued her studies by taking her Masters in Anthropology in Harvard University in 1978.
+Kondo's education was fully focalized on Anthropology.
+She received her Bachelor of Anthropology from Stanford University in 1975.
+She continued her studies by taking her Masters in Anthropology in Harvard University in 1978.
 She then obtained her Ph.D. in Anthropology in Harvard University in 1982.
 Dorinne Kondo has specialized in research after finishing her Ph.D. at Harvard University.
 She practiced research and taught as an Assistant Professor of Anthropology in Harvard University 1982.
 Her research was on race and power, performance studies, theories of subject, and cultural theory.